 In 2014, the market celebrated its 580th anniversary.
 Since 2014 it has grown exceptionally, and now you can find up to 250 stalls.
 The annual market lasts through the advent season until Christmas eve.

-The vibe and atmosphere is exactly what you can expect from a charming Christmas market in Germany.
+The vibe and atmosphere are exactly what you can expect from a charming Christmas market in Germany.
 Not only tourists come here, but also many locals, ranging from a wide range of ages.

 People come here to enjoy themselves and celebrate the festive season that awaits around the corner.
 The Striezelmarkt in Dresden is one of the coziest Christmas markets I’ve visited, and I will definitely recommend a visit here.